LEVEL 2 (20 WEEK) & Level 3 (30 WEEK) vip pass

 what Megan will offer per 30 week Talent per taping

 What you need to bring

 Smart phone or SD Card ( no mini sd cards)

 BE PREPARED YOU WILL BE GIVEN A 10 MINUTE TIME SLOT

 THERE WILL NOT BE ANY SELF TAPINGS AVAIABLE AT THE OFFICE FOR THE NEXT 3 THURSDAYS (8/8, 8/15 & 8/22) AS CONNIE OUT SCOUTING AT FAIRS

 You will be sending two clips.
 One is your AUDITION SCENE.
 The next is your SLATE/INTERVIEW.

 1) SHOOTING YOUR AUDITION

-For your AUDITION SCENE, you'll be reading from the attached "sides," which is a portion of the script.
+For your AUDITION SCENE, you should have your part memorized "the sides," which is a portion of the script.